 What are Business Acquisition Loans?

 A business acquisition loan is a small business financing arrangement used to acquire a business or valuable assets from a company.
-Small business owners use acquisition loans to expand their business, open or expand a franchise, consolidate or merge with competitors, buy businesses in related industries, or even buy out other partners.
+Small business owners use acquisition loans to fuel business growth, open or expand a franchise, consolidate or merge with competitors, buy businesses in related industries, or even buy out other partners.

 There are several financing strategies to acquire a business, but the two most common methods are an SBA loan and a business term loan.
 In most cases, you’ll also need a down payment of up to 25% of your small business loan amount.